 This isn’t your typical conservation reserve!
 Unlike most conservation reserves, which consist of one large continuous block of land, the new conservation area will be made up of many narrow wildlife corridors that connect existing major reserves.

 We will be creating these wildlife corridors by revegetating Crown-owned streamside areas.
-The map below shows the area our future conservation area will cover, and what it will look like.
+The map below shows the area our future conservation area will cover, and what it will look like (click for larger map).

 Protecting our faunal emblems